CodingItWrong/outsidein.dev/docs/react/4-edge-cases.md

   });
 ```

 We decide we want to indicate the error state with a flag named `loadError`, so we set it up as a prop set to `true`.
 We check for a new loading error element on the page.
-Our test fails to start.
+Our test fails because the element is not found.

 Fix it the simplest way possible by hard-coding the error message to show.
 Material-UI’s `lab` package has an `Alert` component that will work well:

 ```diff
  import ListItemText from '@material-ui/core/ListItemText';